lf-edge/ekuiper/docs/en_US/rules/codecs.md

 ## Format

 There are two types of formats for codecs: schema and schema-less formats.
-The formats currently supported by eKuiper are `json`, `binary`, `protobuf` and `custom`.
+The formats currently supported by eKuiper are `json`, `binary`, `delimiter`, `protobuf` and `custom`.
 Among them, `protobuf` is the schema format.
 The schema format requires registering the schema first, and then setting the referenced schema along with the format.
 For example, when using mqtt sink, the format and schema can be configured as follows

 ```json
 {